AdamLiscia/Classifying-Diabetes-with-NHANES/README.md

     * Remove everyone older than 79
     * Remove micro nutrients
     * Remove head of household columns
+    * Reengineer tv and computer use columns (< 4 hours goes to 0, > 4 hours goes to 1)
+* Every model has a hard time predicting prediabetes (it's a big gray area), so I'm considering changing them all to diabetic

 # It will never be perfect, somethings are just out of your control
 * The human body is very complex and everybody is different
 * Measure Bias will always be an issure